 Evgeniya Korotchenko (b.
 1985) is a visual artist with a PhD in Psychology.
+Evgeniya Korotchenko lives and works in her studio in Merida, Yucatan.

 Evgeniya grew up in Ukraine, studied research psychology and semantics of art in Russia.

-She moved to Mexico from Ukraine, where she shifted her professional focus toward sculptural ceramics, continuing to explore psychological phenomena through this medium and her own practice.
+She moved to Mexico in 2021, where she shifted her professional focus toward sculptural ceramics, continuing to explore psychological phenomena through this medium and her own practice.

 In Mexico, she had several collective and solo exhibitions and sculptural performances.
 Her abstract modular sculpture got 1st place in the competition “Science and Art” by SIIDETEY (Yucatan Science and Technology System) in the category "Sculpture" in 2023.